VicSwain/BootCampA/13-ORM/02-Challenge/README.md

 ### Sync Sequelize to the Database on Server Start

-Create the code needed in `server.js` to sync the Sequelize models to the MySQL database on server start.
+Create the code needed in `server.js` to sync the Sequelize models to the PostgreSQL database on server start.

 ## Grading Requirements